spoon-l4d2/Plugins/README.md

 `!fwitch x` This will force the Witch's spawn point to the specified percent.
 `!ftank x` This will force the Tank's spawn point to the specified percent.

+---

+### l4d2_charger_getup_fix.smx
+Allows control over long charger get ups.
+It will add god frames and allows for config developers to enable/disable them, and replace all long get-ups with normal animations.
+View source for more info and cvars.